Simple Circuit

 Description:

-• This circuit utilizes a Light-Dependent Resistor (LDR) to control an LED assisted by a transistor.
+This circuit utilises a Light-Dependent Resistor (LDR) to control an LED assisted by a transistor.
 When light falls on the LDR, its resistance decreases, allowing current to flow through the transistor and turn on the LED.

 colour codes of resistors-